5.4 Leave Benefits

 - Unpaid Leave Following the Birth or Adoption of a Child

 This unpaid leave will run concurrently with family medical leave.
-A benefits-eligible faculty member may request unpaid parental leave (in addition to paid parental leave) for the purpose of caring for a newborn or newly adopted child to be used immediately following the paid parental leave provided for in Section A above.
+A benefits-eligible faculty member may request unpaid parental leave (in addition to paid parental leave) for the purpose of caring for a newborn or newly adopted child to be used immediately following the paid parental leave provided for in Section 5.4.14 A above.
 Such request must be submitted, in writing, to the faculty member’s immediate supervisor and the Mines’ Benefits Office as part of the request for paid Parental Leave.
-Taking into consideration the faculty member’s needs and those of the departments or offices most affected by his or her absence, the employee and his or her supervisor may negotiate a mutually acceptable length of time for the unpaid leave.
-If the employee qualifies for leave under the Family and Medical Leave Act, he or she shall be entitled to take up to the amount of leave still available to the employee for the relevant twelve-month period.
+Taking into consideration the faculty member’s needs and those of the departments or offices most affected by their absence, the employee and their supervisor may negotiate a mutually acceptable length of time for the unpaid leave.
+If the employee qualifies for leave under the Family and Medical Leave Act, they shall be entitled to take up to the amount of leave still available to the employee for the relevant twelve-month period.

 - Unpaid Parental Leave for Temporary Faculty (adjuncts, administrative, athletics, and research faculty)